 “For only after forgiveness can we begin to heal and prosper.”

-On December 31st, 2014 I shared a FaceBook post encouraging us all to forgive those who have hurt or offended us in 2014 in order that we may begin 2015 fresh.
-I received several comments from people who genuinely would like to forgive, but that they did not know how or even why they should bother doing so.
+On December 31st, 2014, I shared a Facebook post encouraging us all to forgive those who have hurt or offended us in 2014 in order to enter 2015 with a fresh start.
+I received several comments from people who genuinely would like to forgive but who did not know how or even why they should bother doing so.